Frequently Asked Questions

 - Professional members are Alberta-certified early childhood educators (ECEs) and post-secondary educators who work in the field of early learning and child care.
 This category also includes staff and contractors who work for, or in support of, licensed child care programs and approved family day home agencies.

 - Student members are enrolled in post-secondary early learning and child care programs in Alberta.
 Students in leadership, management, human resources, and other programs related to early learning and child care are also eligible for AECEA membership.
+Student members receive all the same perks as professional members.

 - Associate members are agencies or groups that support AECEA’s goals.